microsoft/blazor-graphql-starter-kit/README.md

 # Project

+## How did this template come about?

+We wanted to create a one stop tutorial for anyone wanting to create their own Blazor WASM application backed by GraphQL / EntityFramework.

+> Go [check out](https://github.com/microsoft/emerging-opportunities/blob/main/MotherBox/Readme.md) our internal tool that inspired us to create this template

 > This repo contains sample code for creating a secure app with the following stack.
 > UI: Blazor Web Assembly (WASM)
 > API: GraphQL based on the HotChocolate package